Qurbani (film): Plot

-Later, Vikram's goons kidnap Amar's daughter and beat Amar, who is hospitalized.
+Later, Vikram's goons kidnap Tina and beat Amar, who is hospitalized.
 In return for Amar and his daughter's safety, Rajesh agrees to do Vikram's job.
-He nurses Amar back to normal and soon they turn thick friends.
+He nurses Amar back to health and soon they become thick friends.
 Amar promises Rajesh he will support him in this one last robbery.
 They plan to shift to London after the robbery with the money.
-They concoct a scheme whereby Amar would steal gold bars and jewellery from a safe, phone the police, let Rajesh take over, get arrested, and get a prison term for about 12 to 18 months.
+They concoct a scheme whereby Amar would steal gold bars and jewellery from a safe, phone the police, let Rajesh take the blame and get arrested, and be sentenced for about 12 to 18 months.
 After his release, he will join Amar in the UK.

-Things don't go according to plan as Rajesh gets arrested for killing Rakka, while Amar and Sheela reach London with the money.
-Rajesh construes that Amar deliberately framed him so that he can get Rajesh out of the way, keep all the money (as well as Sheela) for himself.
-Rajesh escapes from jail and reaches London to apprehend Amar.
-After a brief tussle, Rajesh realizes the truth and that Amar did not frame him.
+Things don't go according to plan as Rajesh gets arrested for killing Rakka, while Amar and Sheela arrive in London with the stolen money.
+Rajesh thinks that Amar framed him to keep all the money (as well as Sheela) for himself.
+Rajesh escapes from prison and arrives in London to confront Amar.
+After a brief tussle, Rajesh realises that Amar did not frame him.
 Vikram and his goons reach London to take revenge against Rajesh and Amar.
-In the climax of the movie, Amar sacrifices his life to save Rajesh, Sheela and Tina from getting killed by Vikram.
+In the climax, Amar sacrifices himself to save Rajesh, Sheela and Tina from getting killed by Vikram.